About Arms & Security Project

 Promoting reforms in U.S. policies on nuclear weapons, military spending and the arms trade.

 The Arms and Security Project engages in media outreach and public education aimed at promoting reforms in U.S. policies on nuclear weapons, military spending and the arms trade.
 It seeks to advance the notion that diplomacy and international cooperation are the most effective tools for protecting the United States.
 The use of military force is largely irrelevant in addressing the greatest dangers we face, from terrorism, to nuclear proliferation, to epidemics of disease, to climate change, to inequities of wealth and income.
 The allocation of budgetary resources needs to be changed to reflect this reality.

 - Promoting substantial cuts in military spending as an integral part of any plan to reduce the federal deficit.

 - Playing a central role in efforts to accelerate reductions in nuclear arsenals and increase spending on programs designed to prevent nuclear weapons and bomb-making materials from getting into the hands of terrorists.

-- Sparking a dialogue on the implications of the U.S. role as the world’s number one arms exporting nation, poised to sell $40 billion in weaponry in 2011 alone.
+- Sparking a dialogue on the implications of the U.S. role as the world’s number one arms exporting nation.